openaps/omnidocs/README.md

 ```
 omni_listen_rfcat --path /Users/MyName/Documents/results/
 ```
-After completing the recording, close the session with ctrl+c and add a description explaining what type of actions you have performed.
+After completing the recording, stop the recording with ctrl+c and add a description explaining what type of actions you have performed.

 =======
 ##### ** Please note the details below are related to a project created to better understand how the omnipod communicates **